p4k03n4t0r/p4k03n4t0r.github.io/_posts/2021-10-16-one-layer-deeper.md

 ### Windows: Sysinternals

 For Windows applies the same as Linux, really understanding it takes years and years of practicing, but having the right tools helps you in this quest.
 For Windows [Sysinternals](https://docs.microsoft.com/en-us/sysinternals/) is a set of tools which basicly has everything you need.
 I would recommend to watch the talks of Mark Russinovich, the original creater, to better understand the usage of each tool.
-Especially the series [The Case of the Unexplained](https://docs.microsoft.com/en-us/sysinternals/resources/webcasts) are interesting and besides that also entertaining.
+Especially the series [The Case of the Unexplained](https://docs.microsoft.com/en-us/sysinternals/resources/webcasts) are interesting and also very entertaining.